EuropeanUniversityFoundation/power-middleware-slim/README.md

 ## System requirements

 This POWER middleware solution is based on Slim PHP.
 According to the [official documentation](https://www.slimframework.com/docs/v4/start/installation.html), system requirements are:
-- Web server with URL rewriting
+- Web server with URL rewriting (Apache or Nginx recommended)
 - PHP 7.4 or newer

 In order to leverage this repository: